simeonrowsell/simseneca/src/content/work/onboarding-and-expectation-setting.md

   I lead product design in an ambitious project to help instigate engaging conversations between customers and local experts, getting them off to a positive start and setting the customer up for success.

-  Much of the work is in the process and reasoning but if you want you can <a href="#final-designs">jump straight to the final designs</a>.
+  Much of the work is in the process and reasoning but if you want you can <a href="#final-designs">jump straight to the prototype</a>.
 introPreheading: 'Challenge'
 skills: [
   'Product process',